olligobber/LocalNonogram/README.md

 * `exe/allGrids`: This is used to generate `data/<n>/allGrids`.
 * `exe/makeHints`: This is used to generate `data/<n>/allHints`.
 * `exe/solveHints`: This is used to generate `data/<n>/uniqueHintSols`.
+* `exe/numSolvable`: This executable is different as it is not used to generate a data file.
+Instead, it takes as input a size from standard input, and outputs the number of locally solvable nonograms of that size to standard output.
+This is the equivalent of making `data/<n>/numUniqueSolvable`, but does everything in one step, skipping the part where duplicate hints are removed as it is too memory intensive and not necessary.

 ## Haskell Source Code